moveit/moveit2_tutorials/doc/how_to_guides/parallel_planning/parallel_planning_tutorial.rst

 Example
 -------

 The following demo serves as an example of how you can configure and use MoveItCpp's parallel planning interface.
-First of all, let's run the demo: ::
+First, run the demo: ::

   ros2 launch moveit2_tutorials parallel_planning_example.launch.py

 A complex kitchen scene is loaded and two planning problems are solved.
 The first one is a small motion of the end effector towards the ground.
 This problem is likely to be solved by all three planners, but with significant differences in the planning time.
-The second problem is a much harder and most likely only the :code:`RRTConnect` planner will succeed.
+The second problem is much harder and most likely only the :code:`RRTConnect` planner will succeed.
 This demo suggests that a well-configured parallel planning setup is versatile, and can be used in a broad variety of motion planning problems.

 What code is necessary to use parallel planning?